NethServer/nethserver-sssd/README.rst

 * ``KrbKeytabPath``
   Keytab file path.
 If empty, ``/var/lib/misc/nsrv-<service>.keytab`` is assumed
 * ``KrbPrimaryList <comma separated words list>`` Defines the keytab contents.
-In Kerberos jargon a "primary" is the first part of the "principal":http://web.mit.edu/kerberos/krb5-1.5/krb5-1.5.4/doc/krb5-user/What-is-a-Kerberos-Principal*003f.html string, before the slash (``/``) character.
+In Kerberos jargon a "primary" is the first part of the `principal string<http://web.mit.edu/kerberos/krb5-1.5/krb5-1.5.4/doc/krb5-user/What-is-a-Kerberos-Principal*003f.html>`_, before the slash (``/``) character.
 Any primary in this list is exported to the keytab.
 * ``KrbKeytabOwner``
   The unix file owner.
 Default is the ``service`` name.
 This is applied to both the credentials cache file and the keytab file.
 * ``KrbKeytabPerms``